The Purpose of the Wilderness Tabernacle: The Altar of Incense

-The four signifies the things of the earth.
-As it concerns this piece of furniture it points to the universal, (four corners of the earth North, South, East, and West), scope of God's plan.
+The number four in the Bible categorizes the things of the earth.
+As it concerns this piece of furniture it points to the universal, (four corners of the earth North, South, East, and West), the scope of God's plan.
 Since Christ ever lives to make intercession to save, we too are called to intercede for all.

 Therefore I exhort first of all that supplications, prayers, intercessions, and giving of thanks be made for all men, for kings and all who are in authority, that we may lead a quiet and peaceable life in all godliness and reverence.
 For this is good and acceptable in the sight of God our Savior, who desires all men to be saved and to come to the knowledge of the truth...I desire therefore that the men pray everywhere, lifting up holy hands, without wrath and doubting

 — I Timothy 2:1-5

 The Incense altar was one cubit long and one cubit wide.
 One indicating the one and only true God.
 Paul continues with the application in connection with Christ as intercessor in his letter to Timothy.

 For there is one God and one Mediator between God and men, the Man Christ Jesus, who gave Himself a ransom for all

 The fire that was burned on this altar, which also had four horns, came from the coals of the Altar of Sacrifice which will be studied in an up and coming study.
 The origin of this fire is rooted in God's acceptance of the sacrifice that He required.